moby/moby/docs/sources/userguide/dockervolumes.md

 ### Mount a Host File as a Data Volume

-As well as directories, the `-v` flag can be used to mount a single file from the host into a container.
+The `-v` flag can also be used to mount a single file  - instead of *just* directories - from the host machine.

     $ sudo docker run --rm -it -v ~/.bash_history:/.bash_history ubuntu /bin/bash

-This will drop you into a bash shell in a new container, you will have your bash history from your host and when you exit the container, the host will have the history of the commands typed while in the container.
+This will drop you into a bash shell in a new container, you will have your bash history from the host and when you exit the container, the host will have the history of the commands typed while in the container.

 > **Note:**
 > Many tools used to edit files including `vi` and `sed --in-place` may result
 > in an inode change.
-Since docker v1.1.0 this will produce an error such as
+Since Docker v1.1.0, this will produce an error such as
 > "*sed: cannot rename ./sedKdJ9Dy: Device or resource busy*".
 In the case where
 > you want to edit the mounted file, it is often easiest to instead mount the
 > parent directory.